poonchuanan/tp/docs/UserGuide.md

 ### 6.1 Editing an entry in list

 A typo when entering input?
 Do you want to edit attributes of a particular entry in the list?
-This feature solves it!
+This feature solves it for you!

 Format: `edit **LIST_INDEX** f/ **FOOD_DESCRIPTION** c/ **CALORIE_COUNT**` OR `edit **LIST_INDEX** e/ **EXERCISE_DESCRIPTION** c/ **CALORIE_COUNT**`